 Our mission, at the Mississippi Emergency Management Agency, is to safeguard Mississippi and her citizens by fostering a culture of preparedness, executing timely response during disaster, and quickly restoring quality of life post event.
 Emergency Management is a comprehensive approach for administering and governing efforts in mitigation, preparedness, response, and recovery.

 Recognizing that emergency management begins and ends at the local level, the Mississippi Emergency Management Agency is a vital asset for the state of Mississippi.
 Regardless of the threat, MEMA will plan and prepare for emergency scenarios, respond to and support local EMAs during emergency events, and coordinate and resource recovery efforts in the wake of a disaster.

 The MEMA Web site is designed to support this mission by providing information and planning to the public and the emergency management communities.
 This site is continuously under development, and we make every attempt to keep information timely and accurate.
 We will also make every effort to correct errors that are brought to our attention.

-MEMA is divided into five offices:
+MEMA is divided into eight offices:

 Emergency Public Information:

 During an emergency, any crucial public information will be released through MEMA with the help of other state agencies that may be involved in the response actions.
 During any type of evacuation in the state, the Mississippi Public Broadcasting Network will broadcast that evacuation and traffic information on all MPB radio stations.